athenam1/Analyst1/README.md

 # Analyst1 - Screenshot to Text Converter

-A local web application that converts screenshots and images into copy-pasteable text using OCR (Optical Character Recognition).
+A simple, local web application that converts screenshots and images into copy-pasteable text using OCR (Optical Character Recognition).
+Perfect for quickly extracting text from screenshots, images, or scanned documents.

 ## Features